wmarcinkInt/GramineTest/Documentation/devel/building.rst

    gramine-sgx-gen-private-key

 This command generates an |~| RSA 3072 key suitable for signing SGX enclaves and stores it in :file:`{HOME}/.config/gramine/enclave-key.pem`.
-This key needs to be protected and should not be disclosed to anyone.
+Protect this key and do not disclose it to anyone.

 After signing the application's manifest, users may ship the application and Gramine binaries, along with an SGX-specific manifest (``.manifest.sgx``